noflo/noflo-test/README.md

 ## Installation

-Add noflo-test and [Vows](http://vowsjs.org) into your component's development dependencies:
+Add noflo-test into your component's development dependencies:

     "devDependencies": {
-      "noflo-test": "0.0.x",
+      "noflo-test": "0.0.x"
-      "vows": "*"
     }

 Then run *npm install*.